foreverallama/readmat/docs/subsystem_data_format.md

 #### Region 5: Handle Class Metadata

-This region links objects to its corresponding handle superclass objects.
+This region links objects to any dynamic properties it contains (probably eventlisteners as well).

 - The start of this region is indicated by the fifth offset value
 - This region consists of blocks of 32-bit integers, in order of `dependency_id`
-- Each block is of the form `(num_handle_properties, handle_id_1, handle_id_2 ...., handle_id_N)`
+- Each block is of the form `(num_dynamic_properties, prop_id_1, prop_id_2 ...., prop_id_N)`
-- Here, `handle_id` points to the `type2_id` of the handle object
+- Here, `prop_id` points to the `type2_id` of the dynamic property
 - Each block is padded to 8 byte boundary
 - The first block is all zeros

 #### Other Regions

 The 6th and 7th offset values indicate other metadata regions whose purpose is unknown.
-These offsets are not present in earlier version of `FileWrapper__` metadata, and is probably related to the handling of certain special types of objects.
+These offsets are apparently not present/reserved in earlier version of `FileWrapper__` metadata, and is probably related to the handling of certain special types of objects.

 The last offset points to the end of this cell.